BaselAbujamous/clust/README.md

  using the `-d` option.
 This option specifies the minimum number of datasets in which a gene has to be present for it to be included in the analysis.

-For example, if you have 20 datasets, you can force *Clust* to discard any gene that is not included at least in 17 datasets by:
+For example, if you have 20 datasets, you can force *clust* to discard any gene that is not included at least in 17 datasets by:

 * `clust data_path -d 17 [...]`